Launch a startup. How much does it cost?

-Before you launch your brand new business, you will need to work out how much money you will need to operate your startup successfully.
-This will increase the odds of your startup not only succeeding but making a healthy profit.
+Before you launch your brand-new business, you will need to work out how much money you will need to operate your startup successfully.
+This will increase the odds of your startup life cycle not only succeeding but making a healthy profit.

 Sounds complicated?
 Don’t worry; it’s not as tricky as it sounds!